kvig-93/Heirloom/Design Considerations.md

 3. Scalability: Allow for additional experiments, processes, and instruments as the research grows.
 4. Consistency: Use relational database principles to enforce integrity and prevent duplication.
 5. Assumptions:
-   * The target database to be used in here will be in Snowflake for scalability, performance and SQL native platform         with flexibility to connect to various applications and run Python notebooks for Machine Learning.
+   * The target database to be used in here will be in Snowflake for scalability, performance, time travel,                  cloning and SQL native platform with flexibility to connect to various applications and run Python notebooks for         Machine Learning.
+If we consider AI implementation for the future Snowflake is a top contender.
+It will also allow       us to decouple storage and compute to reduce to run real time analytics.
    * Each piece of equipment and instrument has a unique identifier.
    * Calibration records include timestamps and are tied to specific instruments.